chrisferber/jquery-salary-calculator/README.md

 Duration: First Weekend Project

 This application is used to take in employee information, display it in a table in the DOM, and calculate total monthly salary that is tracked on DOM from annual income.
 The annual salary input must be only numbers, no additional characters such as ($,).
 Employees added to the table may then be deleted by clicking the delete button for that respective table row.
 To see the fully functional site, please visit: https://github.com/chrisferber/jquery-salary-calculator.
+Fork the project to local computer and then give command `open index.html` in terminal.

 ## Flowcharting
 - [X] create index.html, client.js, and style.css files